apache/netbeans/java/java.lsp.server/vscode/README.md

 * __Java: New Project...__ allows creation of new Maven or Gradle project
 * __Java: New from Template...__ add various files to currently selected open project.
 Files are:
     * Java - broad selection of various predefined Java classes
-    * Unit tests - JUnit and TestNB templates for test suites and test cases
+    * Unit tests - JUnit and TestNG templates for test suites and test cases
     * HTML5/JavaScript - Templates for JS, HTML, CSS,... files
     * Other - various templates for JSON, YAML, properties, ... files
 * __Java: Compile Workspace__ - invoke Maven or Gradle build